Crunchy, airy Robin’s Egg Meringue Cookies are a beautiful blue color with speckles. Dip them in chocolate and coconut for a special treat.

 - Dip: Hold onto one side of the cookies and dip the other half into the melted chocolate.

 - Coconut: Press the chocolate-coated side into a bowl of toasted shredded coconut or sprinkle the coconut over the chocolate.

 - Cool: Place the chocolate coconut meringue cookies on parchment paper to allow the chocolate to cool and harden.

 Frequently Asked Questions

 Store meringue cookies in an airtight container at room temperature for up to two weeks.

-Meringue can crack from not being beat long enough for the sugar to dissolve, from being beat at too high of a speed, or from sudden temperature changes.
-But cracked meringue cookies are still delicious and the cracks add character.
+Meringue can crack from not being beaten long enough for the sugar to dissolve, from being beaten at too high of a speed, or from sudden temperature changes.
+But cracked meringue cookies are still delicious, and the cracks add character.

 We sometimes call meringue cookies “forgotten cookies” or “forgotten kisses” because they are left in the oven for several hours (or even overnight) to cool.

 Want more treats for spring?
 Try these recipes next:

 These Flower Pot Cookies are perfect for spring!
 With sugar cookie cups, chocolate ganache, and Oreo dirt, they are as good to eat as they are cute to look at.